Shawnzxxu/Deepfake/Dataset/readme.md

 - `id`: Unique identifier for the Reddit comment or post.
 (Anonymization)
 - `parsedId`: Parsed version of the Reddit ID.
 (Anonymization)
 - `url`: Direct link to the Reddit post or comment.
-(Anonymization)
 - `postId`: ID of the parent post associated with the comment.
 (Anonymization)
-- `parentId`: ID of the parent comment or post.
+- `parentId`: ID of the parent comment or post.(Anonymization)
 - `username`: The Reddit username of the author.
 (Anonymization)
 - `userId`: Unique identifier for the Reddit user.
 (Anonymization)
 - `category`: The subreddit category under which the post/comment was made.